mrutkows/ow-kn-demo/web-actions.md

       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello.json"
       ```

-      We now get a successful HTTP response in JSON format which matches the `.json` extension we added:
+      We now get a successful HTTP response in JSON format:

       ```json
       {